haverford-cs/meta-net/README.md

 12/12/2019: Emile (3 hours)
   1) model saves
+  2) commenting and cleaning code
+  3) using opts to parse everything

 12/10/2019: Gareth (1 Hour)
   1) Added extra models for comparison.
 Their statistics can be found below